moham6839/moham6839/README.md

 # Hello there 👋

 **My name is Mohamed Hassan**.
-I am a Data Scientist trained in using Python programming language and Machine Learning algorithms, searching and discovering solutions to complex issues.
-I'm currently working as a Train Operator in New York City 🚆 🗽.
-Previously worked for the FDNY as an EMT 🚑.
-I have a passion for problem solving, using data and math to find solutions.
-I'm looking to further refine my Data Science skills, while also creating and contributing to projects that are informative and helpful to others.
+I am currently a Data Science Graduate Student at CUNY School of Professional Studies, trained in using Python, R, and SQL.
+Previously, I completed a Data Science program at Flatiron School.
+I consider the work I've created passion projects, focused on various areas of basketball to topics that are important to public health and transportation.
+I am also a Train Operator for the City of New York, getting people where they have to go.
+I previously worked for the FDNY as an EMT/911 Dispatcher 🚑.
+I have a passion for problem solving, using data and math to discover impactful solutions to complex problems.

-- 🔭 I’m currently enrolled in a course learning AWS Cloud Technical Essentials, and continuing to learn new Data Science skills.
 - 👀 I’m looking to collaborate on a variety of Machine Learning projects.
 - 👐 Open to working with others on finding solutions that impact society.
 - 💬 Ask me about my favorite NBA basketball team 🏀